YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

   The code segment stores the code in its binary form (machine code/p-code) while the data segment stores global variables, static local variables, etc.

-  The program's in-memory structure is slightly different.
-In addition to the code and data segments, it contains a region for the program stack and the program heap.
+  The program's in-memory structure is usually different.
+In addition to the code and data segments, it generally contains a region for the program stack and the program heap.

   ```
   HEADER